Loudblast

-Loudblast is a French death/thrash metal band from Villeneuve-d'Ascq that pioneered the genres in France, and one of the most important French metal bands of the 1990s.
+Loudblast is a pioneering French death/thrash metal band from Villeneuve-d'Ascq that was important in the 1990s and now enjoys a cult following in their country.

 History

-The band began in 1986 in the northern city of Lille.
-Its first recording was a split CD with the Nice-based band Agressor.
-They have released seven albums on the record labels Semetary/Fnac, Metal13, and Listenable.
-They began playing thrash metal influenced by the classic American bands such as Slayer.
-In 1991, they recorded the album "Disincarnate" in Morrisound Recording studios in Tampa, Florida, and the result was a pure death metal album.
-In the late 1990s, they incorporated more melody and groove in their music while maintaining a thrash/death aesthetic.
+The band began in 1986 in Lille.
+Its first recording was a split CD with Nice-based band Agressor.
+They have released seven albums on record labels Semetary/Fnac, Metal13, and Listenable.
+They played thrash metal influenced by American bands such as Slayer.
+In 1991, they recorded the death metal album Disincarnate in Morrisound Recording studios in Tampa, Florida.
+In the late 1990s, they incorporated melody and groove while maintaining a thrash/death aesthetic.

-The band announced that they were splitting in 1999, but after a support concert to Death's late frontman Chuck Schuldiner in 2000, the band reformed with Agressor's Alex Colin-Tocquaine and released Planet Pandemonium in 2002.
-After a few years hiatus, Stéphane and Hervé announced in November 2009 a new line-up including Alex Lenormand (Locust) and Drakhian (Fornication, Black Dementia, Griffar).
+The band announced that they were splitting in 1999.
+After a tribute concert for Death's late frontman Chuck Schuldiner in 2000, the band reformed with Agressor's Alex Colin-Tocquaine and released Planet Pandemonium in 2002.
+After a hiatus, Stéphane and Hervé announced a new line-up in November 2009, including Alex Lenormand (Locust) and Drakhian (Fornication, Black Dementia, Griffar).

-In February 2017, Jérôme Point-Canovas replaced Drakhian as the band's guitarist during the "Sublime Dementia Tour", and he was officialised as permanent member in May.
+In February 2017, guitarist Jérôme Point-Canovas replaced Drakhian during the Sublime Dementia Tour, and he became an official member in May.

 The band's latest album, Manifesto, was released on November 6, 2020.